 Some downsides to telepsychiatry are the challenges dealing with psychiatric emergencies and limited internet connectivity in some remote regions.

-Telepsychiatry allows the patient to meet their needs for affordable, convenient, and readily accessible mental health services.
+Telepsychiatry allows patients to meet their needs for affordable, convenient, and readily accessible mental health services.
 Other benefits include:

 - Bringing care to the patient’s doorstep

 - Integration of primary and behavioural healthcare, leading to a better prognosis.